Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lancashire and are not the council.
 About us

-The Lancashire Combined County Authority (LCCA) met on Tuesday 14 April 2026, approving the adoption of its Local Transport Plan Core Strategy and its Implementation Plan, and receiving updates on the Spatial Development Strategy, the UK Shared Prosperity Fund, and the Business Board.
-The Authority also approved its Members' Allowance Scheme and Pay Policy Statement for 2026/27.
+The Lancashire Combined County Authority (LCCA) met on Tuesday 14 April 2026 to discuss a range of significant strategic issues, including the adoption of the Local Transport Plan Core Strategy and its accompanying Implementation Plan, the inception of a Spatial Development Strategy, and an update on the UK Shared Prosperity Fund.
+Key decisions were made regarding the adoption of the Local Transport Plan Core Strategy and the approval of the draft Implementation Plan for public consultation.

 Local Transport Plan - Core Strategy Adoption